darwino/darwino-documentation/UI Libraries/VIEW - View Grid Customization.md

 See: `ByState.jsx`

 ## Customizing a category
-A category entry can be customized by providing a formatter to a groupBy entry in the ViewGrid properties:
+A category entry can be customized by providing a formatter to a `groupBy` entry in the ViewGrid properties:

     groupBy: [{column: "State", formatter: formatGroup}],

-See: `ByState.jsx` where each category displays the number of documents it contains
+See: `ByState.jsx` where each category displays the number of documents it contains.

 ## Adding extra rows
-That migh seems strange at the begining, but it is useful to display totalization and other extra data calculated out of the data in the grid.
+That might seems strange at the begining, but it is useful to display totalization and other extra data calculated out of the data in the grid.
-Everytime the ViewGrid reads data from the server, it gives to the developer an opportunity to process the entries and, eventually, insert or remove rows (filter)
+Everytime the ViewGrid reads data from the server, it gives to the developer an opportunity to process the entries and, eventually, insert or remove rows.
 This is done using the `processEntries` property.

 See: `ByState.jsx` for the totalization of the male and female entries